dotnet/orleans/Orleans-Streams/index.md

 An example of how to use streaming APIs within a grain can be found [here](https://github.com/dotnet/orleans/blob/master/src/TestGrains/SampleStreamingGrain.cs).
 We plan to create more samples in the future.

+## Streams Implementation

+The [Orleans Streams Implementation](Streams-Implementation) provides a high level overview of Orleans Streams implementation.

-## Steam Extensibility
+## Streams Extensibility

-The [Orleans Streams Extensibility](Streams-Extensibility) desribes how to extend streams with new functionality.
+The [Orleans Streams Extensibility](Streams-Extensibility) describes how to extend streams with new functionality.

 ***